Abu Omar Halal logo

 NORMAL

-Abu Omar Halal provides a robust 74-hour training curriculum designed to prepare five staff members for launch.
-The program includes on-site launch assistance for operational readiness; franchisees are responsible for travel and lodging expenses, and additional fees may apply for on-site support.
+Abu Omar Halal provides a robust 71-hour training curriculum designed to prepare five staff members for launch.
+The program includes on-site launch support for operational readiness; franchisees are responsible for travel and lodging, and on-site assistance is provided for an additional fee.

 How Much Does It Cost to Open an Abu Omar Halal Franchise?